prabinovich/CAST-Extensions-Management/README.md

-# ExtensionsUpgrade
+# CAST Extensions Management Tools
-Tools to download latest versions of CAST AIP extensions and upgrade respective schemas.
-The project currently includes two Go scripts:
+The tools are built on top of Server Manager CLI to simplify management of extensions on a single or multiple applications at the same time.
+The project includes the following Go scripts:

 1. downloadExtensions.go - script that identifies available extensions and installs or upgrades them based on the provided command line arguments
 2. UpgradeSchemaExtensions.go - script that will evaluate extensions installed in designated CAST schemas and see if any of those extensions have newer versions downloaded.
 If there are, it will update those schemas with latest versions of those extensions
+3. installSchemaExtensions.go - script is used to install or remove specific extensions from a single or multiple schemas

 The project includes both the scripts and executables.
 To run the executables you don't need anything other then EXE file itself.
 If you need to make changes/updates to the scripts, you can do that and use the following instructions to rebuild: